ExpressionEngine/ExpressionEngine-User-Guide/docs/templates/globals/single-variables.md

 ### `{member_group}`

-The Member Group ID number for the currently logged-in user.
+The Primary Role ID number for the currently logged-in user.

 ### `{member_profile_link}`